100KStarsun/2025-Senior-Project/server/README.md

 - `chats(Map)`: List of usernames and chat_ids associated with the username
     - `{key_n}username: {value_n}(List)`: the key for each Map entry is the username that's part of the chat and the value is a list containing all of the `chat_UUID`s that make up the chat history of the two users
 - `published_products(List)`: List of all UUIDs of products that the user has published on their page
-- `drafted_products(List)`: Llist of all UUIDs of products that the user has drafts for
+- `drafted_products(List)`: List of all UUIDs of products that the user has drafts for
 - `liked_products(List)`: List of all UUIDs of products that the user has "liked"/"favorited"
 - `blocked_users(List)`: List of all UUIDs of users that have been blocked by this user
 - `muted_users(List)`: List of all UUIDs of users that have been muted by this user